-House Bill 1302 would lower the compulsory school attendance age in Indiana from 7 to 5.
-This bill would also require that for the 2013-2014 school year and beyond children who turn 5 will have to be enrolled in a kindergarten program no later than the fall term of the school year that the child becomes 5 years of age.
+House Bill 1302 would have lowered the compulsory school attendance age in Indiana from 7 to 5.
+This bill would have also required that for the 2013-2014 school year and beyond children who turned 5 would have been required to be enrolled in a kindergarten program no later than the fall term of the school year that the child becomes 5 years of age.

 HSLDA was opposed to House Bill 1306 because it would have limited parents' freedom to decide when their child is ready for school.

 1/14/2013 (House) First Reading; Referred to Committee on Education.

 This bill died when it failed to get out of the Committee

 - Lowering the compulsory attendance age from 7 to 5 subjects Indiana home educators to maintain attendance records two years earlier than currently required.

 - According to the 2005 National Assessment of Education Progress (NAEP) report, test scores of children from states that have low compulsory attendance ages (5-6) did not score any higher than children from the other states, and in some subjects their average was actually lower.

 - Many education experts have concluded that beginning a child's formal education too early may actually result in burnout and poor scholastic performance later.